terramate-io/terramate-docs/cli/reference/blocks/define-bundle.md

 }
 ```

-Exports make precomputed values available to other bundles or code generation (e.g., for `allowed_values`).
+Exports make precomputed values available to other bundles or code generation (e.g., for `options`).

 ### Related guides and references